Author: Swati Maheshwari

 Just because your customers are shopping online, it doesn't mean that all your marketing efforts should be there too.
 Michael McCarthy, co-founder of Inkit, a Direct Mail Automation Software for Marketing & Retention, talks about how direct mail can help you in getting new customers and retain existing ones.

-Before I met my CoFounder, Abram, I was working as a Senior Marketing Manager at a Fortune 500 company.
-As someone who was constantly working towards launching a new marketing campaign, I got really frustrated with how inefficient and resource intensive the process was.
-Our team had had a lot of success with direct mail campaigns in the past, but pushing the campaign from design mode to launch was a laborious process.
+Before meeting his co-founder Abram, Michael McCarthy was working as a Senior Marketing Manager at a Fortune 500 company.
+As someone who was constantly working towards launching a new marketing campaign, he got really frustrated with how inefficient and resource intensive the process was.
+Their team had had a lot of success with direct mail campaigns in the past, but pushing the campaign from design mode to launch was a laborious process.

 There were times when it took weeks or months.
-What I really wanted – and couldn’t find – was a tool that would enable me to send direct mail as quickly & easily as email.
-Something that I could integrate and control through my existing digital marketing stack.
+What he really wanted – and couldn't find – was a tool that would enable him to send direct mail as quickly and easily as email.
+Something that he could integrate and control through his existing digital marketing stack.

 Using triggered webhooks and Inkit's workflow builder, marketers can automate direct mail pieces to be sent at key lifecycle points, such as 30 days inactive.
 A major meal subscription company has a 30-day win back direct mail trigger in place and has seen 9-12% redemption rates on customers who received the postcard.